 The more you learn about OneNote, the more likely you are to embrace it as one of the best teaching and learning tools available today.

-These are just 10 great ways in which OneNote earns its place in your classroom:
+These are just 10 great ways to use OneNote in the classroom:

 OneNote is versatile and adapts to anyone’s note-taking preferences.
 You can organize digital notebooks by Sections and Pages in a way that makes sense to you.
 Some like to organize information based on time; Week 1, Week 2, Week 3, etc. Others like to organize by content; Chapter 1, Chapter 2.
 Chapter 3, etc. Others just throw everything together in a pile with little or no organization at all, which is just as valid a choice in OneNote.